brand-identity-trademark.html

 Why is Gautam Khorana qualified to write about brand identity?

 I co-founded Seahawk Media in 2018 and have shipped 12,000+ websites since — most of them carrying the brand work of agencies, studios, and in-house teams across the United States, United Kingdom, Europe, and Asia.
-I personally built Brandy HQ, a brand-identity workspace that helps founders ship logos, palettes, and guidelines without a six-month studio engagement.
+I personally co-founded Brandy HQ, a brand-identity workspace that helps founders ship logos, palettes, and guidelines without a six-month studio engagement.
 I am not an IP attorney — for filing advice, hire one.
 For practical brand-build and trademark-clearance workflow before you commit to a name, I have done it enough times to write a useful guide.

 WHEN YOU ARE READY TO TALK